Witiko/doctoral-thesis/defense.md

 ## Approximate Nearest-Neighbor Search {#approximate-search}

-Lastly, I will focus on my experiments, where I make information retrieval more accurate.
+Lastly, I will focus on my experiments, where I make information retrieval in general more accurate and faster.

+% Section 4.5: Weighted Zone Scoring Across Different Domains

 In information retrieval, documents are usually structured and contain *zones* that are more important than the body text, such as the title, abstract, and